Mine: Centennial Mine, Centennial Heights, MI

 Time Line

 1907.
 February.
 Rock shipments from the Centennial mine to its mill at Grosse Pointe are again normal.
 The company lost 13 days last month because of bad weather and the inability of the Mineral Range railroad to cope with conditions.
-As soon as No. 2 shaft goes into commission there will be large increase in production.
+As soon as No. 2 shaft goes into commission there will be a large increase in production.
 [DFP-1907-0224]

 1923.
-The Ahmeek, Allouez, Centenial, Osceola an C&H mining companies were merged into the Calumet & Hecla Consoldated Copper Company.
+The Ahmeek, Allouez, Centenial, Osceola and C&H mining companies were merged into the Calumet & Hecla Consoldated Copper Company.
 The first four properties had been served by the Mineral Range railroad which was considered expensive.
 A right-of-way along the Trap Rock River valley was secured and construction begun in June 1924.
 [CRR]

 1965.
 Reported as an active mines in #2, #3 and #6 shafts.
 Operated by Calumet & Hecla Inc. [DMP]